sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   Scaled up from 2 to 3 instances.
 Current HTTP Latency of 35.92ms is above upper threshold of 3.00ms.
   ```

-- You don't need app manager in the latest change
+- You don't need app manager in the latest version of the lab
+  since Bill provided scripts
 - app manager url [https://apps.sys.evans.pal.pivotal.io](https://apps.sys.evans.pal.pivotal.io)

 (Intro: Bill)
-- no code
+- no code in this lab
 - stack represents OS that runs in the cell
   - VM can run either linux or windows - cannot run them at the same time
   - memory and disk quota are limits